 segregation : the separation or isolation of a race, class, or ethnic group by enforced or voluntary residence in a restricted area, by barriers to social intercourse, by separate educational facilities, or by other discriminatory means. -from Merriam-Webster on segregation.

-I have long loved this argument against home education because my quippy comeback borrowed from brilliant Debbie Moon is, “Yes, that is true.
-There are so many opportunities for us to socialize with all ages, races, religions, interests, and offerings that it is difficult to protect adequate time for our studies.”
+This argument against home education is brilliantly addressed in this quippy comeback from the one and only brilliant Debbie Moon of Genetic Lifehacks: “Yes, it is true.
+Socialization is a problem!
+There are SO many opportunities for homeschoolers to socialize with all ages, races, religions, interests, and offerings that it is difficult to protect adequate time for our studies.”

 Bringing our children home for their education does not protect them from the outside world.
 The internet brings the universe into our homes and more and more children’s pockets by the megabyte.
 We can no longer be assured that our tech free child will not experience porn if he/she is active outside of the home at all, at all.
 If there is one other child in your neighborhood with access to a screen, begin talking to your child now.
 If you are a parent who feels your child is mature enough to manage the ‘keys to the universe’ be assured that your reasonings are based upon sound research.